2027 수특 영어독해연습 3강 변형문제

 Exercise 10 과학과 민주주의의 대표성과 그 불완전성

-Representation is, however, never perfect or ____
+Representation is, ____ never perfect or complete.

 Exercise 11 열대 지역 토양의 영양 고갈

-In particular, the abundant rainfall and high weathering rates on the gentle slopes of many tropical landscapes mean that after enough time, rainfall seeping into the ground leaches out almost all of the ____ from both the soil and the weathered rocks beneath the soil.
+In particular, the abundant rainfall and high weathering rates on the gentle slopes of many tropical landscapes mean that after enough time, rainfall seeping into the ground leaches out almost ____ of the nutrients from both the soil and the weathered rocks beneath the soil.

 Once this happens, the lush vegetation essentially feeds on itself, retaining and recycling nutrients inherited from rocks ____ long ago.